How To Figure Roof Pitch

 Understanding roof pitch is essential in numerous situations:

-- Water Runoff: Roof pitch plays a crucial role in directing water runoff, ensuring proper drainage and preventing water damage.
-Steeper pitches facilitate faster water drainage.
+• Water Runoff: Roof pitch has a big impact in directing water runoff, ensuring proper drainage and preventing water damage.
+Steeper pitches allow faster water drainage.

 Common Roof Pitch Values and Their Meanings